innovationOUtside/tm129-robotics2020/content/03_Robot_Lab/Section_00_01.md

     name: python3
 ---

-# Introduction to robot sensors and code functions
+# Introduction to robot control strategies

 Sensors are at the heart of robotics.
 A machine without sensors cannot be a robot in our terms.
 The human body is replete with sensors.
 Our five external senses – sight, hearing, touch, smell and taste – and internal sensing such as balance and proprioception (body awareness) are all marvellously sophisticated.